Smaira2005/calculus-mini-project/README.md

 2
 f(x)=x
 2
-  over the interval [200, 300] using the Midpoint Rule.
-The Midpoint Rule is a numerical integration method that provides an approximation of the area under a curve by dividing the given interval into smaller subintervals and evaluating the function at the midpoint of each subinterval.
-The Python implementation in this project demonstrates how this method can be used to estimate definite integrals efficiently
+  over the interval [200, 300].
+The project includes a Python implementation to compute the integral with a specified number of subintervals, demonstrating the effectiveness of numerical methods when analytical solutions are complex or unavailable